pytti-tools/pytti-book/GuideAudioReactivity.md

 PyTTI provides audio reactivity in the form of arbitrary bandpass filters, the signal amplitude of which gets passed into the animation functions.

+## Introduction

+## Advanced Example: beat detection using bandpass filters

-It may seem like a daunting task to perform tasks like rudimentary beat detection using this basic tool.
-However, with some basic knowledge about audio signals, we can easily make PyTTI animations "dance" to the input audio.
+It may seem like a daunting task to perform rudimentary beat detection just using filters.
+However, with some basic knowledge about audio signals, we can easily make PyTTI animations "dance" to the input audio rather accurately.

-## Example: beat detection using bandpass filters

 For this example, we will implement a simple "beat detection" type of animation, where the animation will react simply to the kick drum in a song.